kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

 The dataset we're using here was collected from three surveys conducted in the Southwestern Barents Sea, in spring 1997-1999.
-The data were collected as part of the annual shrimp survey conducted by the Norwegian Institute of Aquaculture and Fisheries, however the fish bycatch were also recorded, and that is the data we are looking at here.
+The data were collected as part of the annual shrimp survey conducted by the Norwegian Institute of Aquaculture and Fisheries, however the fish bycatch was also recorded, and that is the data we are looking at here.
 We're going to look to better understand the assemblages and distributions of the 57 fish species recorded in this survey of the Barents Sea, using multivariate statistics.

 <br/>

 Now let's make the data easier to work with.
-Separate the species and environmental data and separate the environmental variables that we are interested in into ordinal groups.
+Separate the species and environmental data, and separate the environmental variables that we are interested in into ordinal groups.

 ```
 # Separate environmental data and species data